OpenLink Personal Assistant VAD Installation, Configuration, and Usage Guide

 Personal Assistant Mode — No Configuration Selected

-In this mode, the Assistant operates as an alternative OpenAI model sandbox with the added ability to perform SQL, SPARQL, and SPASQL query execution.
-This functionality is enabled through the invocation of Virtuoso Stored Procedures published for Assistant use, using a callback system.
+In this mode, the Assistant operates as an alternative OpenAI model sandbox, with the added ability to execute SQL, SPARQL, and SPASQL queries.
+This functionality is enabled through the invocation of Virtuoso Stored Procedures published for the Assistant’s use, using a callback system.

 Personal Assistant Mode — Virtuoso or UDA (Universal Data Access, ODBC or JDBC Driver) Support

 In this mode, the Assistant is equipped with behavior tuning information derived from a JSON-based configuration file, guiding its incorporation of relevant product knowledge graphs when responding to prompts.
-This process of loose coupling of a Large Language Model (LLM)-based Assistant and a Knowledge Graph is generally known as Retrieval Augmented Generation (RAG).
+This process of loosely-coupling a Large Language Model (LLM)-based Assistant and a Knowledge Graph is generally known as Retrieval Augmented Generation (RAG).

 Here are examples of the aforementioned JSON-based configuration files that offer powerful templates for configuring the behavior of the Assistant: